-Technology is changing tremendously in styles.
+Technology is changing tremendously in style.
 To keep up with the competition, constant upgrades of a product and a focus on branding are necessary even after successful versions of any given software or hardware have been launched.
 This is where compatibility testing comes into play.

-Compatibility testing is the most important part of software development to testing whether a developed product is working as expected to see if improvements or enhancements are required.
+Compatibility testing is the most important part of software development to test whether a developed product is working as expected to see if improvements or enhancements are required.
 Hardware, mobile devices, and other applications can all be tested for compatibility.

 All major product developments in the corporate space include some kind of compatibility testing before launching the product into the market.
 This compatibility testing has two forms: backward compatibility testing and forward compatibility testing.

 Software compatibility means, it is the ability of the particular software to live and work together without any inconsistency.
 For instance, if the tCognition.com site is compatible, then it must open in all browsers and operating systems.

 Forward Compatibility Testing:

 To verify and test developed software or hardware to see if it is compatible with future versions of other platforms or not is known as forwarding compatibility.

 Because all of the dynamics of the future compatible platform(s) are not always known, forward compatibility testing is a little bit harder to test than backward compatibility.